Manufactured Home Safety Inspection Checklist

 From 2006 to 2011, 31 percent of the 823 people killed in tornadoes in the U.S. died while in or fleeing from mobile homes, according to the National Oceanic and Atmospheric Administration.
 The National Severe Storm Center has found that occupants of such dwellings are 10 to 20 times more likely to be killed in tornadoes than those in conventional homes.

 If you’re considering buying a new manufactured home, pay close attention to the year of construction.
 Purchase the latest model with the highest HUD Wind Zone Rating you can afford.

-I copied and pasted this checklist from the site http://www.disastersafety.org/ that is part of the The Insurance Institute for Business & Home Safety (IBHS).
+I copied and pasted this checklist from the site http://www.disastersafety.org/ that is part of The Insurance Institute for Business and Home Safety (IBHS).

 Thank you for reading Mobile Home Living.